 I love food.
 Eating it, cooking it, baking it, photographing it.

 I do not have formal culinary training, nor am I a nutritionist.
-I am self-taught from reading countless numbers of cookbooks and cooking magazines and watching others cook.
-However, reading and watching can only take you so far.
-I’ve mainly learned simply from getting in the kitchen and COOKING and experimenting and playing with food, and my passion only grew from there!
+I am self-taught home cook who has learned from reading countless numbers of cookbooks and cooking magazines and watching others cook.
+Besides reading and watching, though, I’ve learned simply from getting in the kitchen and COOKING and experimenting and playing with food, and my passion only grew from there!

-Before arriving at A Day In the Kitchen, I traveled down a different path.
-I studied art and design in high school, and I have a BA degree with a major in Art History.
-I also spent a number of years as a 3D computer artist and animator, where I also dabbled a little in HTML and website creation.
+My background comes from the arts, having studied art and design in high school, then majoring in Art History in university.
+I then spent a number of years working as a 3D computer artist and animator, where I also dabbled in some HTML and website design and creation.
 From there, I spent 10 years showing people how to preserve and document their family stories in scrapbooks.
 Being a scrapbooking consultant allowed me to spend time creating my own family albums and it fueled my passion for photography.

 My love for food and photography only grew when I got my very first smartphone!
 I could take pictures of restaurant meals!
 I could capture the dish I made for dinner!
 It was so quick and easy and addictive.
 I started sharing those photos on Facebook for fun, and to my pleasant surprise, I received a lot positive feedback on the photographs and requests for the recipes I had made.
 The positive reinforcement only motivated me to cook and bake more and post more photos.

 What is A Day in the Kitchen all about and what can you expect to find here?

 All the recipes here are ones I cook for my family, so you won’t find anything here that we don’t actually eat!
 Most of my recipes are free of gluten and refined sugar, mainly due to the health benefits and how much better we happen to feel when we don’t eat them.